wcarmon/docs/gradle/publishing_artifacts.md

 1. On dialog, Click **Confirm**
     1. If it fails, **Drop** & make corrections
 1. Click **Release** (Top)
+    1. (Nexus will auto-delete the staging repository after deployment)
-1. Takes between 10-minutes and 2 hours to reflect new artifacts
+1. Takes between 20-minutes and 2-hours to become public

 # Automatic release